ZenGo-X/curv/README.md

 |    **Ristretto**    |        [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek)            |     [ristretto group](https://ristretto.group/)           |      not yet ;)           |

 ### Security
 The library was audited by [Kudelski security](https://www.kudelskisecurity.com/) on Feb19.
 The report can be found [here](https://github.com/KZen-networks/curv/tree/master/audit).
-No critical issue was found and all issues found were fixed.
+No critical issue were found and all issues found were fixed.

 The code was reviewed independently by few other cryptographers.
 Special thanks goes to [Claudio Orlandi](http://cs.au.dk/~orlandi/) from Aarhus University.